Don Halliday – Chief Engineer

-“It’s what I’ve always been used to from working in Formula 1 and through designing Indy cars as well – that’s part of what you do,” said the New Zealand native who has been a U.S. citizen for a number of years.
+“It’s what I’ve always been used to from working in Formula 1 and through designing Indy cars as well – design has always fascinated me,” said the New Zealand native who has been a U.S. citizen for a number of years.

-Halliday’s return to the IndyCar Series last year followed a productive entrepreneurial period for his automotive engineering company Halliday Technologies Inc. which he founded in 1994.
-Halliday Technologies Inc. holds several patented designs in auto safety related areas, including the Real Time Traction Tool (RT3) – a breakthrough technology that measures friction between individual tires and the road and runway surface.
+Halliday’s return to the IndyCar Series in 2011 followed a productive entrepreneurial period for his automotive engineering company Halliday Technologies Inc. which he founded in 1994.
+Halliday Technologies Inc. holds several patented designs in auto safety related areas, including the Real Time Traction Tool (RT3) an FAA accredited piece of equipment – this is a breakthrough technology that measures friction of road and runway surfaces.
 This technology has been used in auto racing and by Firestone in the development of race tires.

-Halliday also designed a military vehicle using DMACS technology which vents the blast through the vehicle providing enhanced protection for the war fighter in the event of an IED blast.
+Halliday also designed a military vehicle using DMACS technology which vents the blast from an IED through the vehicle providing enhanced protection for the war fighter.
 He holds several patents for this technology which has proven, in simulation and live blast testing, to reduce the accelerations on the occupants by over 70%.